'Active Under Contract' Property Status: Everything You Need to Know

 On RubyHome, you may see three types of listing statuses: Active; Pending; and Under Contract.

 When a real estate broker or agent takes a listing (signs a contract with a seller to market their property), they’ll write up a property description and post it to a local or regional MLS.
 At that point, the property becomes officially up-for-sale and is available to other agents to view by logging in to their MLS.
 At this stage, the status is Active.

 Within a few minutes, the new listing is distributed to agent-owned and broker-owned websites (like RubyHome) who get a direct data feed from the MLS.
-Only dues-paying brokers and agents of an official MLS may access this feed and display official property listings.
+Only dues-paying brokers and agents who belong to an official MLS may access this feed and subsequently display the official property listings.

 Listings are not automatically nor immediately distributed to big portals like Zillow or Trulia, which is why these massive websites have fewer listings and less accurate status information.
-It’s not uncommon for a home shopper to see a property listed on a portal, but when they make an inquiry to view it with an agent, they’ll find out the home recently sold.
+It’s not uncommon for a home shopper to see a property listed on a portal, but when they make an inquiry to view it with an agent, they find out the home recently sold.

 Active Under Contract

 When a buyer makes a contractual offer, and the seller has accepted it, the listing status changes to Active Under Contract.

 The written offer forms binding agreement that essentially takes the property off the market because, a) it bars the seller from agreeing to another contract for the same property with any other party, and b) requires the buyer to pay for the home.
 However, nearly every real estate contract includes contingencies, and the deal will only close when those contingencies - outlined in the contract - have been fulfilled.
 Sometimes contingencies go unfulfilled, leaving open the possibility that a deal falls through.
 Therefore the home remains listed and available to view online.